-Every drug on the plan's "Drug List" is in one of 5 cost-sharing tiers.
+Every drug on the plan's Drug List is in one of 5 cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Tier 1: Preferred Generic - Many common lower cost generic drugs. - Tier 2: Generic - Higher cost generic drugs.
-Tier 3: Preferred Brand - Many common brand name drugs and a few higher cost generic drugs. - Tier 4: Non-Preferred Drug Higher cost brand name and generic drugs for which a lower cost alternative is often available. - Tier 5: Specialty High-cost brand and generic drugs meeting Medicare's definition of a specialty drug. - Insulins: Regardless of tier, you pay no more than \$35 per month supply of each covered insulin product.
+- Tier 1: Preferred Generic Many common lower cost generic drugs. - Tier 2: Generic

+Higher cost generic drugs.

+- Tier 3: Preferred Brand Many common brand name drugs and some higher cost generic drugs. - Tier 4: Non-Preferred Drug Higher cost brand name and generic drugs for which a lower cost alterna - Higher cost brand name and generic drugs for which a lower cost alternative is often available. - Tier 5: Specialty High-cost brand and generic drugs meeting Medicare's definition of a specialty drug. - Insulins: Regardless of tier, you pay no more than \$35 per month supply of each covered insulin product.

-To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."
+To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.